Close Menu

 To protect themselves, families can take proactive steps such as being informed about their rights, questioning medical recommendations, addressing poverty-related issues, and holding caregivers accountable for their actions.
 It is crucial for families to understand their rights if a report is made to CPS, including the right to legal representation and the right to refuse entry to their home without a court order.

-See also Helping Introverts Growing Up in Extraverted Families
+See also Staying Close in Dual-Earning Families

 One important aspect to consider is the potential trauma and challenges that children face when placed in foster care as a result of CPS involvement.
 Investigations can be invasive and traumatic, even if they do not result in any findings of abuse or neglect.
 It is essential for families to be prepared and informed about the process to navigate CPS involvement successfully.